jasonhanks/k8v/README.md

 ## Kubernetes configuration

-In order to specify the Kubernetes configuration with the Docker container you must pass a volume into the container containing the desired cluster configuration.
+In order to specify the Kubernetes configuration with the Docker container you must pass it a volume with the desired cluster configuration overriding /app/.kube/config inside the container.

 See the Usage section for examples.